keshavchoudhary7/keshavchoudhary7/README.md

 # Hi, I'm Keshav Kumar Choudhary 👋

 I'm a passionate **MERN Stack Developer** with a focus on creating dynamic, real-time web applications.
-Currently, I'm working on building a **Tic-Tac-Toe Multiplayer Web App** with features like chat and voice connection.
+Currently, I'm working on building a **Multiplayer Typing Game** with live competition, chat, and scoring features.
 I'm always striving to improve my backend skills while creating engaging user experiences.

 ## 🚀 About Me
 - 🌱 Currently learning backend development and focusing on **Node.js, Express**, and **real-time features** like chat and voice connections.